PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/game-assets.md

 ### File Types

-Since our game engine is web-based, we can automatically support a wide range of file types.
+Since our game maker is web-based, we can automatically support a wide range of file types.
 The following are what's supported.

 **Audio:**